What to do if…

 - when you last passed wind

-- If you are not actively vomiting, take small sips of water or oral rehydration drink.
-Stop if you start vomiting or feel worse.
+- While you are arranging help, do not eat a large meal.
+If you are not actively vomiting, take small sips of water or oral rehydration drink.
+Stop if drinking makes you vomit or feel worse.

-- If you’re alone, contact someone now to stay reachable and to help with transport if you worsen.
+- If you are alone, contact someone now so they can stay reachable, help with transport, or call for help if you get worse.

 What can wait

-- You do not need to work out the “right” laxative, fibre plan, or diet changes right now.
+- You do not need to work out the right laxative, fibre plan, supplement, or diet change right now.

-- You do not need to decide whether this is constipation, impaction, or an obstruction at home—focus on getting assessed.
+- You do not need to decide at home whether this is constipation, faecal impaction, bowel obstruction, or something else.

 Important reassurance